 - O2: text O2TRAVEL to 23336.

-- Vodafone: it is activated from its website in the private area or it’s My Vodafone App
+- Vodafone: it is activated from the website under your personal profile or through the My Vodafone App

 - Rogers: On your device, go to “Settings”, find the “Mobile/Cellular Data” menu, and then press on the “Roaming” option to activate or deactivate the service.